osseasofertas/platform/WITHDRAWAL_QUEUE_README.md

 - Queue positions are automatically calculated daily
 - Premium reviewers bypass the queue entirely
 - All withdrawal amounts are deducted from balance immediately upon request creation
+- The system uses manual scheduling for better Node.js compatibility